 If you recently provisioned the cluster or added nodes, it may take a few minutes for the metrics data to finish processing before you see it on the Insights page.

-Database clusters have the following cluster metrics:
+Redis clusters have the following cluster metrics:

 All resource usage graphs have three lines for minimum, maximum, and average.
 If you have a one-node cluster, all three lines will be a single, superimposed line.